-As of February 19, 2014, awards covering 614,202 shares of the common stock had been purchased under the ESPP.
+As of February 17, 2017, 1,252,774 shares of our common stock had been purchased under the ESPP since its inception.
 The following table shows information regarding the number of shares that have been purchased by the persons and groups identified below.